2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/04/15-04/19 First rainbows

-April 15th, 2025-April 19th is Spring-Last stage of SEIMEI (Pure and clear)-15th KOU “First rainbows.”
+April 15th, 2025-April 19th is Spring-Last of SEIMEI (Pure and clear)-15th KOU “First rainbows.”
 As spring progresses, humidity rises and it becomes easier to rain.
 The “first rainbows represents spring is in full-swing and implied unsettled weather at the same time.

 It might rain last night, not so heavy.
 I just noticed it when I found a puddle while my daily walking.